TheoIchane/School_Projects/Golang/ascii-art-web/README.md

 2. **View the result**:
     - The generated ASCII art will be displayed on the same page or on a new page depending on the implementation.

+3. **Export the result**:
+    - Click the 'Export' button to generate and download a txt file with the output.

 ## Project Structure
 - `main.go`: The main Go file containing the HTTP server implementation.
 - `templates/`: Directory containing HTML templates for the web pages.